How to Play in Stretched Resolution Valorant: All GPU Guides

 Stretched resolutions have been a topic of discussion in the Valorant community for a very long time.
-Especially with the CS: GO vs Valorant debate since CS: GO players are more accommodated with stretched resolution.
+Especially with the CS2 (CSGO) vs Valorant debate since CS: GO players are more accommodated with stretched resolution.

 So naturally, some CS: GO players would want to change back to stretched resolution while other Valorant-only players would like to try it out.
 That’s why we’ll check out how you can play in stretched resolution in Valorant!